Struct biodivine_lib_bdd::Bdd

 T: Fn(Option<bool>, Option<bool>) -> Option<bool>,

 Apply a general binary operation together with up-to three Bdd variable flips.
-See also binary_op
+See also binary_op.

-A flip exchanges the edges of all decision nodes with the specified variable x
+A flip exchanges the edges of all decision nodes with the specified variable x.

-As a result, the set of bitvectors represented by this Bdd has the value of x
+As a result, the set of bitvectors represented by this Bdd has the value of x negated.

 With this operation, you can apply such flip to both input operands as well as the output Bdd.
 This can greatly simplify implementation of state space generators for asynchronous systems.